Search for Covid-19 Vaccination Sites by using link above.

 Data has not yet shown whether getting the vaccine protects you from spreading COVID-19, and we all continue to play an important part in controlling the outbreak.
 Even after you are fully vaccinated, it is important that we all continue to take steps, like wearing a mask and social distancing, to help reduce the risk exposure to ourselves or others.
 As you may have seen in the news, there are a number of new variants of the virus.
 While health leaders believe the currently available vaccines should provide protection against these variations, it is not yet confirmed, so it is best to continue to wear a mask and take other recommended safety measures.

 As with the entire pandemic so far, all things COVID-19 vaccines are constantly evolving.
-Nova Pathfinder Healthcare is here to help you stay safe and find affordable care when you need it, before and after you’ve been vaccinated.
+My Nova Healthcare is here to help you stay safe and find affordable care when you need it, before and after you’ve been vaccinated.

 As always, your Care Advocate Team is available to help — message them through the website or call (833) 444-NOVA (6682) – and we will continue to update you.
 You can find more of these FAQs and the latest updates in the CDC’s COVID-19 Resource Center, and news on COVID-19 vaccines and related regulations on the CDC’s website.